Pisaru/romai/README.md

 After installation, restart the runtime.

----

 ## Usage

-Prepare videos in your working directory.
+Prepare videos in your working directory or mount Google Drive.

 Run: